 - Combine flour, sugar, and salt in a large mixing bowl.

-- Using a pastry blender, work butter and shortening into flour mixture until it resembles coarse meal.
+- Using a pastry blender, work butter and cold water into flour mixture until it resembles coarse meal.

 - Slowly add as much as 4 tbsp. of the ice water and blend using one hand while gathering the dough into a mass.
 Press the dough firmly into a ball.
 It should hold together and be pliable but not sticky.
 If it’s sticky, you’ve added too much water.
 Lightly dust with additional flour to fix.